rtbo/dopamine/README.md

 ## Build

-Dopamine is built with `meson` and has no external dependency.
+Dopamine is built with `meson`.
 You need the following tools:
  - meson
  - ninja
  - a D compiler (either DMD or LDC)
+ - Dub (dopamine depends on vibe-d)
+ - a C compiler
- - a C compiler (Lua is compiled during the build).
+    - C libraries are compiled if not found on the system (Lua + compression libraries)

 ### Linux